 Welcome to the KRG at Texas A&M!

-At KRG, we aim to develop a fundamental understanding of the coupled dynamics across multiple physical domains including electromagnetic, acoustic, photonic, and and thermal, reflecting both classical interactions and emergent quantum behavior within multifunctional material systems.
-We leverage this knowledge to advance nanoscale technologies that enable the integration of RF microelectronic and micro/nano-system solutions, advancing the frontiers of wireless communication and sensing.
+At KRG, we aim to develop a fundamental understanding of coupled dynamics across multiple physical domains, including electromagnetic, acoustic, photonic, and thermal interactions, in multifunctional material systems, ranging from classical phenomena to emerging quantum behavior.
+We translate this knowledge into RF microelectronic and micro/nano-system technologies for next-generation communication, computation, and sensing.

-Our research bridges the atomic-scale behavior of functional materials with the system-level demands of modern electronics.
-We focus on translating fundamental material phenomena such as ferroic ordering, piezoelectricity, quantum phenomena, wave–matter coupling, and nonlinear material responses into scalable devices and integrated circuits and systems.
-By combining modeling, fabrication, and characterization, we drive innovations that impact communication, computing, and sensing.
+Our research bridges the atomic-scale behavior of functional materials and the system-level demands of modern electronics.
+We focus on understanding fundamental material phenomena, including ferroic ordering, piezoelectricity, quantum behavior, wave–matter coupling, and nonlinear responses, and translating this understanding into scalable devices, integrated circuits, and systems.
+By combining modeling, fabrication, and characterization, we advance technologies for communication, computing, and sensing.

 Some of our current research projects are listed here.